Cruis'n Exotica: Reception

-Cory D. Lewis of IGN wrote that the Nintendo 64 version featured nearly identical gameplay to its predecessors, writing "that right there spells certain doom for this latest title.
+Cory D. Lewis of IGN wrote the Nintendo 64 version featured nearly identical gameplay to its predecessors, saying "that right there spells certain doom for this latest title.
 Once again we find only a few extra little touches to help differentiate this sequel as something 'new' for gamers".
 Lewis wrote the game would become boring "unless you are extremely young or easily impressed".
-Lewis praised the game's framerate but criticized its graphics, writing: "Yuck.
+Lewis praised the game's framerate, but criticized its graphics, writing: "Yuck.
 Yuck, yuck, yuck.
 We have one word to describe these visuals, and you've just heard it four times in a row".
-Lewis offered some praised for the game's music, but criticized its sound effects, and compared the game to other Midway racing games such as Stunt Racer 64 and San Francisco Rush 2049: "Except that for what each of these games does well, Exotica simply does the complete opposite and truly disappoints in comparison".
+Lewis offered some praise for the game's music, but criticized its sound effects, and compared the game to other Midway racing games such as Stunt Racer 64 and San Francisco Rush 2049: "Except that for what each of these games does well, Exotica simply does the complete opposite and truly disappoints in comparison".

 Frank Provo of GameSpot wrote that the Game Boy Color version "bears only a passing resemblance to its arcade and console counterparts".
-Provo criticized the game's artificial intelligence and its limited sounds, including its "bland" engine effects and "tinny rhythm and blues music" and noted that the game has "a speedy frame rate and obstacle-filled backgrounds, albeit at the cost of an overall grainy veneer and two-tone vehicle sprites".
-Provo wrote that despite the game's flaws, there "is never any doubt that you're playing a Cruis'n game".
+Provo criticized the game's artificial intelligence and its limited sounds, including its "bland" engine effects and "tinny rhythm and blues music" and noted the game has "a speedy frame rate and obstacle-filled backgrounds, albeit at the cost of an overall grainy veneer and two-tone vehicle sprites".
+Provo wrote despite the game's flaws, there "is never any doubt that you're playing a Cruis'n game".